Emmanuel Farhi: Career

-Farhi started his career in the Economics department of Harvard in 2006 and was tenured in 2010.
-One of the leading economists of his generation both in the U.S. and in France, Farhi’s research focused on macroeconomics and finance, specifically on financial stability and reforming the international monetary system.
-A former economic adviser to French Prime Minister François Fillon, the International Monetary Fund named Farhi one of the 25 best economists under 45 in 2014.
+In 2006, Farhi was appointed an assistant professor at Harvard University, where he became a tenured full professor in 2010, and the Robert C. Waggoner Professor of Economics in 2018.
+One of the leading economists of his generation in both the US and France, Farhi’s research focused on macroeconomics and finance, particularly on financial stability and the process of reforming the international monetary system.
+He served on the Conseil d’Analyse Économique from 2010 to 2012, under Prime Minister François Fillon.
+He received the Bernácer Prize in 2009, and the Prix du meilleur jeune économiste de France in 2013.

+He became a research associate at the NBER in 2006, and was elected a Fellow of the Econometric Society in 2015.

-Though highly quantitative, his work shed light on practical issues such as macroprudential regulation, mitigating the impacts of economic crises or understanding the implications of fiscal policies.
-For example, he assessed the controversial Social VAT, a measure introduced by French President Nicolas Sarkozy and repealed by his successor Francois Hollande only to reemerge under a different form: the "Competitiveness Pact".
+Though highly quantitative, his work shed light on practical issues such as macroprudential regulation, mitigating the impacts of economic crises, and understanding the implications of fiscal policies.
+For example, he assessed the controversial Social VAT, a measure introduced by French President Nicolas Sarkozy and repealed by his successor François Hollande only to reemerge under a different form: the "Competitiveness Pact".
 Farhi’s work cast a spotlight on a range of issues, including monetary economics, public finance, international economics, global imbalances, fiscal policy, and taxation.
 He also focused on issues like mitigating the impacts of economic crises and macroprudential regulation, a system used to describe the laws, rules, and conditions for banks and financial organizations that are meant to protect the whole financial system from risk.